contirobert/Contacts-SwiftUI/README.md

 ## Overview

-Contacts-SwiftUI is an iOS app that impoves upon the original Contacts repo.
-It allows users to scroll through a dynamic list of contacts, bring up detail views with contact info, and mark contacts as favorites.
+Contacts-SwiftUI is a contacts app built using SwiftUI!
+Scroll through a dynamic list of contacts, bring up detail views with contact info, and mark contacts as favorites!
 The app incorporates:

 - SwiftUI
 - Bindable Objects